Aidar5/nattoeng/docs/source/book/14_regex/2b_spec_sym_repetition.rst

 The asterisk indicates that the previous expression can be repeated 0 or more times.

-For example, if an asterisk stands after a symbol, it means a repetition of that symbol.
+For example, if an asterisk stands after 'a' symbol, it means a repetition of that symbol.

 The expression ``ba*`` means ‘b’ and then zero or more repetitions of ‘a’: